The Texas Chainsaw Massacre (2003 film): Plot

-The group goes to a nearby gas station to contact the police, where a woman named Luda Mae tells them to meet Sheriff Hoyt at the mill.
-Instead, they find a young boy named Jedidiah, who says Hoyt is at home getting drunk.
+The group finds a gas station hoping to contact the police.
+The store's proprietor, Luda Mae, tells them to meet Sheriff Hoyt at a nearby mill.
+Instead, they find Jedidiah, a young boy who says Hoyt is at home getting drunk.
 Erin and Kemper go through the woods to find his house, leaving Morgan, Andy, and Pepper at the mill with Jedidiah.
-They come across a plantation house, and Erin is allowed inside by an amputee named Monty to call for help.
-Kemper goes inside to look for Erin, and is hit in the head with a sledgehammer by Thomas Hewitt, also known as "Leatherface", who drags his body into the basement to butcher him.
+They come across a plantation house, and Erin is allowed inside by Monty, an amputee, to call for help.
+Kemper goes inside to look for Erin, and is hit in the head with a sledgehammer by "Leatherface", who drags him into the basement.

-Meanwhile, Hoyt arrives at the mill, and disposes of the hitchhiker's body.
-After Erin discovers that Kemper is missing, she and Andy go back to Monty's house, and Erin distracts him, while Andy searches for Kemper.
-When Monty realizes that Andy is inside, he summons Leatherface, who attacks him with a chainsaw.
-Andy tells Erin to save herself and Erin escapes and heads towards the woods, but Leatherface catches up to Andy and hacks off his left leg with the chainsaw.
-He then picks him up and carries him to the basement, where he brutally impales him on a meat hook and tortures him.
-Erin makes it back to the mill, but before she and the others can leave, Hoyt arrives.
-After finding marijuana on the dashboard, he orders Erin and Pepper to get out of the van, gives Morgan the gun he took from the hitchhiker, and tells him to reenact how she killed herself.
+Meanwhile, Hoyt arrives at the mill and takes possession of the hitchhiker's body.
+After Erin discovers that Kemper is missing, she and Andy return to Monty's house.
+There, Erin distracts Monty, while Andy searches for Kemper.
+After realizing that Andy is inside, Monty summons Leatherface who attacks Andy with a chainsaw.
+Andy fends him off as Erin escapes.
+After a brief chase Leatherface catches up to Andy and saws off his left leg.
+Carrying Andy to the basement, Leatherface impales him on a meat hook.
+Erin returns to the mill, but before she and the others can leave, Hoyt arrives.
+Having found marijuana on the dashboard, Hoyt orders Erin and Pepper to get out of the van, and instructs Morgan to reenact the hitchhiker's suicide using her gun.
 Morgan attempts to shoot Hoyt, but the gun is unloaded.
-Hoyt handcuffs Morgan and drives him back to the Hewitt house, taking the van's key with him.
+Hoyt handcuffs Morgan and drives him back to the house, beating him along the way.